5 non-awkward steps to ask a coworker out

 Go to the About section of their profile and check their relationship status.

-In case the person is in a relationship, it would be very unwise of you to proceed with asking them out on a date.
+If the person is in a relationship, it would be very unwise of you to ask them out on a date.

 If their relationship is not specified, then move on to their most recent photos in case they are accessible.
 Check if your crush has multiple pictures with the same person.